 - 110 grams (½ cups) Dark Brown Sugar

 - 113 grams (½ cups) Unsalted Butter

 - 150 grams (1¼ cups) All-Purpose flour sifted

 - 1 tablespoon Black Treacle (optional for dark color)

 - 1 tsp Orange Zest

-- Add all the fruit in a large glass bowl and combine with the brandy.
+- Soak fruits - Add all the fruit to a large glass bowl and combine with the brandy.
 Cover and leave overnight.
 Pro tip - use glass or plastic bowls, do not use metal bowls for soaking alcohol.
 You can soak the fruits for up to a week in a bowl or a few months in a glass jar in the fridge.

 - Pour into the prepared baking pan

 - Pan - Pour the batter into the prepared baking pan.
 Wrap the outside of the pan with a damp tea two.
 Pro tip - Dip a tea towel in water and squeeze out the water so it's damp but not wet.
 Then wrap it around the cake.
 If necessary use a pin to secure it in place.
 This will prevent the cake from becoming dry.